Top 5 System Backup Tools for the Linux Desktop (Updated 2023)

 - Backup span multiple volumes – Backup software can split each backup (dumpfile) into a series of parts, allowing different parts to existing on different volumes.
 This ensures that large backups (such as 100TB file) can be stored on larger than a single backup device such as disk or tape volume.

 - VSS (Volume Shadow Copy) – It is Microsoft’s Volume Shadow Copy Service (VSS)and it is used to create snapshots of data that is to be backed up.
 Make sure backup software support VSS for MS-Windows client/server.

 - License and cost – Ensure you understand and use of open source license under which the original backup software is made available to you.

-- Commercial support – Open source software can provide community based (such as email list or forum) or professional (such as subscriptions provided at additional cost) based support.
+- Commercial support – Open source software can provide community-based (such as email list or forums) or professional (such as subscriptions provided at additional cost) based support.
 You can use paid professional support for training and consulting purposes.

 Open source Enterprise ready Network Backup Tool

-When it comes to open source backup tools for Linux systems, Bacula is one of the most widely used and popular backup and recovery solution for the Linux system.
-It also works on different cross platforms like Windows and Mac OS X.
+When it comes to open-source backup tools for Linux systems, Bacula is one of the most widely used and popular backup and recovery solutions for the Linux system.
+It also works on different cross-platforms like Windows and Mac OS X.

 It is easy to use and efficient in recovering lost data and damaged files in the local system and remotely.
 Also, Bacula comes with an effective and advanced storage management solution that helps you recover all lost and damaged files pretty much quickly compared to other backup and recovery solutions.